gbowne1/codebooker/CONTRIBUTING.md

 On the project's repository page, look to the right side of the page to locate a fork tab, click on this icon, and this would redirect you to a new page with further instructions.
 ![](./docs/fork.png)

-On this next page, if satisfied with the suggested project name click on create fork
+On this next page, if satisfied with the suggested project name click on create fork.

 ![](./docs/CreateFork.png)

+Next,

 ![](./docs/CreateForkBtn.png)

 This would automatically create your workspace/repository.

 ![](./docs/ForkedBranch.png)

 ## Editor & IDE